Panasonic FZ300 versus Canon G3 X

 Both the FZ300 and the G3X have zoom lenses build in.
 The FZ300 has a 25-600mm f/2.8-2.8 optic and the G3X offers a 24-600mm f/2.8-5.6 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end than the Panasonic and the same tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

 Both the FZ300 and the G3X are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The FZ300 replaced the earlier Panasonic FZ200, while the G3X does not have a direct predecessor.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic FZ300 or the Canon G3 X – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.